solyarisoftware/SMS-Echo-Server/README.md

 Please refer to Skebby website for detailed info about commercial offers to receive SMS.

 For both options, you have to configure the URL where you want to receive messages configuring a POST URL *callback* in your Skebby SMS receive configuration page.
-For this project please configure the endpoint `/echoserver/skebby` so the complete callback URL must have format: `your_ngrok_or_different_callback_url/echoserver/skebby`.
-By example: `https: // a1b2c3d4.ngrok.com/echoserver/skebby`
+For this project please configure the endpoint `/echoserver/skebby` so the complete callback URL must have format: `your_callback_url/echoserver/skebby`.
+By example, if you use ngrok (see later): `https: // a1b2c3d4.ngrok.com/echoserver/skebby`

 #### About message text content
 I done some tests using the *shared mobile phone number + KEYWORD* (Option 1).
 In this case end user send a SMS to the Server Application with a message text with the format: